PanoFormer: Panorama Transformer for Indoor 360 Depth Estimation

-Four datasets are used for our experimental validation, they are Stanford2D3D~\cite{armeni2017joint}, Matterport3D~\cite{chang2017matterport3d}, PanoSUNCG~\cite{song2017semantic} and 3D60~\cite{zioulis2018omnidepth}.
+Four datasets are used for our experimental validation, they are Stanford2D-3D~\cite{armeni2017joint}, Matterport3D~\cite{chang2017matterport3d}, PanoSUNCG~\cite{song2017semantic} and 3D60~\cite{zioulis2018omnidepth}.

 Stanford2D3D and Matterport3D are two real-world datasets.
-They were rendered from a common viewpoint, and previous work used a dataset that was rendered only on the equator and its surroundings while ignoring the area near the poles, which undermined the integrity of the panorama.
-Therefore, we use the fully rendered version from Zioulis~\cite{zioulis2018omnidepth}.
+They were rendered from a common viewpoint.
+Previous work used a dataset that was rendered only on the equator and its surroundings, ignoring the area near the poles, which undermined the integrity of the panorama.
+We strictly follow the previous works and employ the official datasets (Notice that the Stanford2D3D and Matterport3D that are contained in 3D60 have a problem that the light in the scenarios will leak the depth information).
 PanoSUNCG is a virtual panoramic dataset.
 And 3D60 is an updated version of 360D (360D is no longer available now).
 It consists of data from the above three datasets.
 There is a gap between the distributions of these three datasets, which makes the dataset more responsive to the model's generalizability.
 Note that we divide the dataset as the previous work and eliminate the samples that failed to render~\cite{chen2021distortion,wang2020bifuse}.

 In the implementation, we conduct our experiments on two GTX 3090 GPUs, and the batch size is set to 4.
 We choose Adam~\cite{kingma2014adam} as the optimizer and keep the default settings.
 The initialized learning rate is $1\times10^{-4}$.
 The number of parameters of our model is 20.37 M.